Welcome! Thank you for visiting my page. Please read on to learn more about my approach to learning and the services I offer.

 Ruth Parry, MA (Edin), PGCE

-Qualified teacher with 20+ years experience of working with children.
+• Qualified primary teacher with 20+ years experience of working with children.

 How can one-to-one tutoring help your child?

 I offer face to face and online sessions to improve your child’s early reading skills, comprehension and creative writing.
-I can support progression in maths and foundation subjects at KS1 and into lower KS2.
+I can support progression in maths and foundation subjects at KS1 and into the challenges of KS2.

 I am also qualified to deliver a handwriting programme which helps children and young adults improve their handwriting and confidence for written assessments and exams.
 This approach involves analysing a student’s writing, posture, and grip to identify weaknesses in co-ordination, and using a series of focussed exercises to help break bad handwriting habits and support improvements in speed and legibility.
+This is designed for Key Stage 1 and older children.
+For children in Foundation Stage, my approach would be to consolidate gross and fine motor skills through activities outdoors and indoors to promote pre-writing skills before formalising with a workbook.
 More resources and information about this approach can be found here.

 Phonics and Early Reading Tuition